jjerphan/joblib_dask_deadlock/README.md

 # Minimal Reproducible Bug Example: dead lock in `joblib.Parallel._lock` when using `dask` as a back-end

+## 🚧 Work in progress

 ## Overview

 **tl;dr** : aims at reproducing a dead lock when using `joblib.Parallel` with `dask` as a back-end.

+**⚠️ For now, I can't reproduce the problem, I am trying to reach the exact same setup I had to reproduce it.**

 **Context**: